-In February 2015, the Company received notice that it had been awarded a grant by CPRIT whereby the Company is eligible to receive up to US\$14.1 million on eligible expenditures over a three year period related to the development of the Company's Phase 2b clinical program for MDNA55.
-As of March 31, 2022, the grant with CPRIT is complete.
+In February 2015, the Company received notice that it had been awarded a grant by CPRIT whereby the Company is eligible to receive up to US\$14.1 million on eligible expenditures over a three year period related to the development of the Company's Phase 2b clinical program for bizaxofusp.
+The grant from CPRIT was completed as of March 31, 2022.

-If the Company is found to have used any grant proceeds for purposes other than intended, is in violation of the terms of the grant, or relocates its MDNA55 related operations outside of the state of Texas, then the Company is required to repay any grant proceeds received.
+If the Company is found to have used any grant proceeds for purposes other than intended, is in violation of the terms of the grant, or relocates its bizaxofusp related operations outside of the state of Texas, then the Company is required to repay any grant proceeds received.

-Under the terms of the grant, the Company is also required to pay a royalty to CPRIT, comprised of 3-5% of revenues on net sales of MDNA55 until aggregate royalty payments equal 400% of the grant funds received at which time the ongoing royalty will be 0.5% of revenues.
+Under the terms of the grant, the Company is also required to pay a royalty to CPRIT, comprised of 3-5% of revenues on net sales of bizaxofusp until aggregate royalty payments equal 400% of the grant funds received at which time the ongoing royalty will be 0.5% of revenues.
 At this time, the royalty is not probable and therefore no liability has been recorded.
 In addition, the Company must maintain a presence in Texas for three years following completion of the grant.